BenGH28/qtile-spotify-widget/README.md

 # Alternatives

-- [Mpris2](https://docs.qtile.org/en/stable/manual/ref/widgets.html#libqtile.widget.Mpris2) a more generic widget that allows you to display music info from any player (audacious, vlc, etc.)
+- [Mpris2](https://docs.qtile.org/en/stable/manual/ref/widgets.html#libqtile.widget.Mpris2) a more generic widget using `dbus-next` that allows you to display music info from any player (audacious, vlc, etc.).